 Lady Nicasia Leontodes

-Deputy Sign Herald of the East Kingdom
+Deputy ASL Sign Herald to the Esteem Sign Herald of the East Kingdom

 The Sign Heralds are waiting for a letter from the Head Sign Emissary to provide their own words on what the Voices of the Populace is all about, to be included on the page "Herald Vs. Emissary, What's the Difference?"